SpecCRA/nba_data_scrapers/README.md

 ## Things that still require attention
 * Combination positions need to be addressed.
 Example: Cliff Robinson has some listed as C and some listed as C-PF.
 * Players on different teams in one season are listed as TOT (Tm).
-Separations have not been addressed.
+Separations have not been addressed, and I do not intend to address them right now.
-* Null values need to be filled in with 0